wednesday-solutions/ecs-appmesh-config/README.md

     - To get Envoy Image for your particular region check here [Envoy Image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html).
     - Please provide a relative path for the docker file and make sure you have the port exposed from the docker file.
     - Value for service name must start with a letter, contain only lower-case letters, numbers, and hyphens, and have no consecutive or trailing hyphen.
-    - Please check the [Prerequisites](#prerequisites) before going ahead.
-- run the `./deploy.sh` script and let the magic happen.
+- run the `./scripts/deploy.sh` script and let the magic happen.
 #
 ## Curious about how this magic is happening, what architecure it will setup?
 Here's what and how.
 ![Architecure.png](AppMesh.png)